use-case

 If you use Gmail, check out our complete Gmail-to-Notion integration guide for more setup options.

-Quicktion lets you forward emails or use the Gmail add-on to save messages directly to any Notion database.
+Quicktion lets you forward emails or use the Gmail add-on to save messages to Notion or Google Sheets.
 No code required.

 LZ